NM Search & Rescue Review Board

 Draft Meeting Minutes

-The meeting was called to order by Acting Chairman Major John Gravel at 9:13 a.m., at the African American Performing Arts Center located at 310 San Pedro Northeast, Albuquerque, New Mexico.
+The meeting was called to order by Major John Gravel at 9:10 a.m., at the African American Performing Arts Building located on the New Mexico State Fairgrounds, Albuquerque, NM.

 Frankie Benoist, Certified Member of Search and Rescue